Skip to Main Content

 Step 1: Submit Your Application

-The first step in the application process consists of submitting your online application through the TESU Online App and the following supporting documents:
+The first step in the application process consists of submitting your online application (with nonrefundable application fee) through the TESU Online App and the following supporting documents:

 • A personal statement (approximately 500-800 words) addressing the following:

-• Anything else you believe the Admissions Committee should know: life experiences, challenges, successes, or obstacles you encountered that may strengthen your application or showcase your ability to be successful in this accelerated program
+• Anything else you believe the Admissions Committee should know: life experiences, explanation of any previous experience in a nursing program, challenges, successes, or obstacles you encountered that may strengthen your application or showcase your ability to be successful in this accelerated program.

 Submit your official transcripts to the Office of the Registrar.